Resident Evil and The Castle

 For more on The Village portion of the demo and my gameplay video, go here: Resident Evil Village Demo | The Village Scenario

 The castle resides in Eastern Europe and contains exquisite features, furniture, and decorations.
-The detail put into creating the castle and its adornments are truly immaculate.
+The detail put into creating the castle and its adornments are genuinely immaculate.
 I saw a rug that wasn’t completely flat.
 There were crinkles and waves that gave that rug life.
 Sounds so simple but really helps to create an immersive experience.

 Ethan runs into several characters within the castle.
 The Duke buys and sells equipment and upgrades to Ethan.
 Lady Dimitrescu makes a very brief appearance so there isn’t much that can be said about her.
 Ethan encounters one of the Lady’s minions.
 My encounter with the Lady’s minion didn’t go so well.
-I emptied my entire arsenal on her only to find out that I had to escape.
+I emptied my entire arsenal on her only to find that I had to escape.
 Oh well.

 Resident Evil Village felt like Resident Evil 4.
 I feel like Resident Evil Village will be Resident Evil 4 in first-person.
 While I liked Resident Evil 4, I really liked Resident Evil 7.
 Resident Evil 7 felt fresh and was quite scary.
 Since I love horror much more than action, Resident Evil 7 felt to be built for me.